 Student-led clubs such as the Spiritual and Religious Life Association (SRLA) provide the opportunity for students to get involved in activities that help them explore, express, and grow in their faith.
 The chaplain’s office also provides regular and varied worship experiences for the Hollins University campus.
 Our weekly worship service is called Sanctuary, as it is intended to be a peaceful refuge from the busyness of college life.
-In this Wednesday afternoon interfaith service, students explore faith through hands-on experience with different spiritual disciplines such as prayer and meditation, and through using the creative arts to connect spiritually with God and others.
+In this Tuesday afternoon service, students explore faith through hands-on experience with different spiritual disciplines such as prayer and meditation, and through using the creative arts to connect spiritually with God and others.

 The chaplain's office also encourages connections with the Roanoke area houses of worship, facilitating a Religious Communities Fair each fall where representatives of local faith groups are invited to come to campus and share about their groups so that students can explore faith communities in our area.
 A weekly van is provided to transport students to Mass at St. Andrew’s Catholic Church.
 Car pools are arranged for students to attend services at the local temple, synagogue, mosques, or Christian churches.
 Local religious leaders are often invited to campus to lead Eucharist services and to mark religious holidays and festivals such as Hanukkah, Passover, and Eid.

 Students are also invited to participate in the college ministries of local churches and para-church organizations such as Voice of Faith, and Green Ridge Baptist Church’s REMNANT, both of which meet occasionally on campus.